 |h/w: non-linear, parallel load path||3rd matlab simulator||next upgrade: initial test results|

 If you're interested in the plans and monthly reports we give to our virtual boss, check out the link Virtual Boss.
 Before that report makes much sense though, you'll need to look over our plan Technology Development Plan.
 Of course, that plan was done on the assumption that we would obtain significant funding - which we have not - YET.

-We have finally completed the first version of the simulation, and it is described and discussed at FMS Simulation Our virtual boss has to get credit for pushing us this far.
+We have finally completed the 2nd version of the simulation, and are working on the 3rd.
+The earlier version is at FMS Simulation Our virtual boss has to get credit for pushing us this far.
 There was a lot of tedium to work through, to get the sim done.
-No doubt there are some problems with the sim - we'll see if anyone finds them.
-And its messy - but there is -ve motivation to cleaning it up.
+No doubt there are some problems with the sim - including matlab s/w updates that are needed.

 As well as the fms concept itself, we have an human machine interface (hmi) to utilize 6 dof force data, usefully, in real time.
 So we've developed a simulation of the audio portion of an intuitive means of providing the data.

 You can download the audio/force sim HMI Sim.
 Our 'commercial' product actually started from the HMI sim.
 Our vestibulator Product, originated as a means of improving the hmi audio experience for sounds which appear to come from behind - from the cone of confusion.
 We now sell the vestibulator as a stand alone research device to some pretty prestigeous researchers.
 We've built a space version, but no takers yet.